nextflow-io/training/docs/nf_customize/4_execution.md

 -profile <profile name>
 ```

-Configuration profiles are defined by using the special scope`profiles`, which group the attributes that belong to the same profile using a common prefix.
+Configuration profiles are defined by using the special scope `profile`, which group the attributes that belong to the same profile using a common prefix.
 For example:

 ```console title="example.config"
 process.cpus = 1